 The Medical Device Coordination Group (MDCG) is an expert advisory body established under the EU’s Medical Device Regulation (MDR, Regulation (EU) 2017/745) and In Vitro Diagnostic Regulation (IVDR, Regulation (EU) 2017/746).

-The Medical Device Coordination Group (MDCG) is an expert advisory body established under the EU’s Medical Device Regulation (MDR, Regulation (EU) 2017/745) and In Vitro Diagnostic Regulation (IVDR, Regulation (EU) 2017/746).
-It comprises representatives appointed by each EU Member State’s competent authority, alongside a chair appointed by the European Commission.
-The MDCG assists and counsels the Commission and Member States in implementing and interpreting these regulations in a harmonized manner.
+The Medical Device Coordination Group (MDCG) is an expert advisory body established under the EU Medical Device Regulation (MDR, Regulation (EU) 2017/745) and In Vitro Diagnostic Regulation (IVDR).
+It comprises representatives appointed by each EU Member State’s competent authority, and a chair appointed by the European Commission.
+The MDCG assists and counsels the Commission and Member States in implementing and interpreting these regulations.

-The MDCG plays a central role in shaping the consistent and effective application of EU medical device legislation by publishing guidance documents regarding device classification, borderline determinations, post-market surveillance, clinical evaluation, e‑health technologies, nomenclature, and EUDAMED support.
+The MDCG plays a central role in shaping the consistent and effective application of the MDR and IVDR by publishing guidance documents on different aspects of the laws, including device classification, borderline determinations, post-market surveillance, clinical evaluation, e‑health technologies, nomenclature, and EUDAMED registration.
 MDCG guidance documents are not legally binding, but are treated by authorities and manufacturers as essential references for regulatory compliance.

 Whether looking for more information or ready to partner with us, we're here to guide you through every step of the regulatory process.